 player.dispose(); // Destroy the existing player.

-// Create another player.
+// Create a new player.

 setTimeout(function(){